pranjal080598/Node-Express-Mongo/README.md

 1. Donwload/Clone repository
 2. Make sure to install nodejs
 3. Go to the folder in CMD prompt
-4. Run the application wrt to the server used
+4. Run the application with respect to the server used